Seagate/cortx/doc/CORTX on JBOD.rst

 HA
 ==

-The prerequisites and the procedures that must be followed to configure and start the HA component is mentioned below.
+The prerequisites and the procedure associated with the installation of HA component are mentioned below.

 Prerequisites
 -------------